garfix/nli-go/README.md

     go build -o bin/nli bin/nli.go

 The executable is now available as `bin/nli`.
-You can move the executable to another location if you like.
+You can add the extension .exe and move the executable to another location if you like.

 ## Run the executable with the sample applications